mwaniki9322/git-search/README.md

 ## Behaviour Driven Development(BDD)
 ### 1. Displays Search Bar
+* INPUT: Username.
+* OUTPUT: Displays Github Profile.

+### 2. Displays Nothing If User Details Are Not Filled
+* INPUT: "".
+* OUTPUT:"".
+### 3. Displays Search Bar For Repositories
 * INPUT: Username
-* OUTPUT: Displays User Details.
+* Output: Display Repositories of User.

-### 2. Displays Nothing If User Details Are Not Filled
+### 4. Displays Nothing If User Details Are Not Filled
 * INPUT: ""
 * OUTPUT:"".

 ## To Do
 * Include pagination for API responses